vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/05/030_dIghAyuShyam/_index.md

 +++
 ## Comment
 Found also in Pāipp. ix.
-Used twice by Kāuç (58.
+Used twice by Kāuś (58.
 3, 11), with a number of other hymns, in a ceremony for length of life; and reckoned (54.
 11, note) as belonging to an āyuṣya gaṇa.

 ## Translations